Orakl Network Request-Response

 Here is what happens after the above command is run:

-contracts/v0.1/migration/get updated with provided keys and other valuesif the chain is
+* migration files in `contracts/v0.1/migration/` get updated with provided keys and other values

 The architecture is very similar to the **Orakl Network VRF**.
 The only difference is that the **Orakl Network Request-Response Worker** fetches and processes data based on the on-chain request.